gchure/phd/src/chapter_01/section_05_survival.md

 proteomic measurements in *E. coli* [@li2014a; @schmidt2016; @soufi2015], but
 are at odds with current theoretical models.
-While it is difficult to theoretically define a survival/death criterion, current physical models predict only a few mechanosensitive channels (specifically, MscL) are needed to relieve even large increases in membrane tension.
+While it is difficult to theoretically define a survival/death criterion, current physical models predict that only a few mechanosensitive channels (specifically MscL) are needed to relieve even large increases in membrane tension.
 These findings illustrate another avenue in which the disagreement between theory and careful, quantitative experiments reveal gaps in our understanding of fundamental biological